civboot/civlua/lib/pkg/README.md

 ## How?
 `PKG.lua` files are executed in a sandbox.
 Their environment has access to only:
-`string table select pairs ipairs next error assert math.abs math.ceil math.foor math.max math.min math.maxinteger math.tonumber`
+`string table select pairs ipairs next error assert math.abs math.ceil math.floor math.max math.min math.maxinteger math.tonumber`

 The globals they create are then read as the configuration.